 Don’t assume it is safe on the bus.
 The bus drivers often get off as well so your bag is left unattended and a prime target for anyone who walks on.

-If you are on a tour, transport or public bus, no matter how nice or new it is, when it stops for the first time in a few hours, don’t leave you bag unattended on the bus as you jump off to go flying to the bathroom because you’ve been doing the ‘I gotta wee’ dance for the last half hour.
+If you are on a tour, transport, or public bus, no matter how nice or new it is, when it stops for the first time in a few hours, don’t leave your bag unattended on the bus as you jump off to go flying to the bathroom because you’ve been doing the ‘I gotta wee’ dance for the last half hour.
 Take it with you!